Motives and Reasons

 S1: — In supporting this charity, I am fighting for a noble cause!

-S2: — You are fighting mainly for your own publicity.
+S2: — You are mainly fighting for your own publicity.

 S1: — We are fighting a war to restore democracy and human rights in Syldavia